davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 - On **Side A** you'll find everything for our **Class Meeting**, and
 - On **Side B**, you'll find everything for **Lab Sections**.

 Each side starts out with tracks you listen to on your own, and ends with tracks we listen to as a group.
-So here's how the week looks:
+So here's how a given week might look:

 <img src="https://gened1080.bok.tools/resources/canvas/media/record_sketch.jpg" alt="The week as a record" width="660"/>
-###### (New illustration coming soon!)

 <br>

-### Side A - Listen on your own
+### Side A - Class Prep (on your own)

 During the weekend before the start of the week, you listen on your own to the opening tracks of Side A. These will be things like **lesson videos**, **readings**, **explorables**, and **interesting websites** about the week's topic.